 Like in the case of Estonia, striped regions represent municipalities where more than 10% of people speak Russian, and solid regions represent municipalities where a majority (more than 50% speak Russian).

 Around 27% of the inhabitants of Latvia are ethnic Russians (according to the 2011 census).
 The map may make it seem like there are more Russians (percentagewise) in Latvia than Estonia, but this is due to the fact that they are more spread out.

 The largest minority in Lithuania is Polish (6.6% of the population).
-The following map shows the percentages of ethnic Poles based on the 2011 Lithuanian census:
+The following map shows the percentages of native Polish speakers based on the 2011 Lithuanian census:

 In this case, areas with 6% or more of Polish speakers are represented with stripes in my maps (21% is too high for a cut-off point).
-Areas with 66% or more ethnic Poles are represented by a solid filled region (i.e. the regions where the majority is undoubtedly Polish).
-It is worth noting that, according to the census, only around 80% of ethnic Poles consider Polish to be their mother tongue, so the figures above should be multiplied by 0.8 to get the percentages of native Polish speakers.
+Areas with 66% or more Polish speakers are represented by a solid filled region (i.e. the regions where the majority is undoubtedly Polish).

 Russians are also a significant minority in Lithuania (5.8%).
 However, there are fewer of them than the Poles in every municipality except the Zarasai (15%+) and Visaginas (30%+) municipalities, according to the following map: